 How about a STAYcation?
 A staycation is an economical alternative to a conventional vacation.
-Instead of jetting down to Disneyworld or some exotic locale, a staycation might consist of barbecuing around the backyard pool, visiting a nearby museum, or a relaxing day trip to a local park.
+Instead of jetting down to Disneyworld or some exotic locale, a staycation might consist of barbecuing around the backyard pool, visiting a nearby museum, or a relaxing day trip to a golf park listed at golf holidays direct.
 But because you’re spending time close to home, you’ve got to fight the urge to call the office, make yourself available to the boss, or check e-mail and phone messages, activities that can turn your respite into an extension of work.

 Here are some great tips for a successful STAYcation!

 #1 Step out of the city you know, walk back in as a tourist.
 Visit the local tourist center.

 #2 Set boundaries.
 If you wouldn’t do it while you are out of town, don’t do it during your staycation. (unless the water heater gives out, then, by all mean, leave vacation early and attend to the flooding basement!)

 #3 See the “same ol’ , same ol‘” differently:

 Formal ones are available at company museums and factories, as well as at fire stations and police stations.
 But if parents ask nicely, they can also get their kids a tour of a movie theater projection room, the pinsetters at a bowling alley, or other places kids are curious about.
 Television stations, radio stations, and newspaper production facilities also offer tours.
 Don’t forget your favorite restaurants.

 Art, science, children’s, aviation, history … there are lots to choose from, and most have areas dedicated to kids.
 My kids spent nearly two hours at just one exhibit involving golf balls rolling up and down hills to show the science of roller coasters.
 A new trend is the museum sleepover, a program aimed at preteens and teenagers.

 They’re easier to find now than they used to be, because many cities have built them as part of their recreation centers and natatoriums.